Bristol Stag Weekend - Planning your Bristol stag do

 Take a riverboat ride

 Bristol is renowned for its maritime history, and there are plenty of ways to get out onto the waterways of the city.
-The easiest is to incorporate the Bristol Ferry Boats in your pub golf route, but you can also book a party boat for the evening with Bristol Packet Boat Trips.
+The easiest is to incorporate the a Bristol boats trip in to your pub golf route, but you can also book a party boat for the evening with West Country Weekends.
 They also do a tour of dockside pubs that you can charter either during the day or in the evening.

 Ride along the Bristol to Bath Railway Path